kubilus1/autoortho/README.md

 8. Configure your scenery_packs.ini file appropriately
 9. Run X-Plane and choose a location for an ortho set you have downloaded

+### Using provided sceneries

+*IMPORTANT*

+The scenery packs provided with this tool that you download should be setup via the configuration utility.
+This does more than simply download and extract the files.

+If you do wish to manaually manipulate these scenery packs, you should review the source code (downloader.py in particular) and understand how symlinks and/or junctions work and the limitations of each.

+If you manually move things around outside of the configuration utility, things very well might break!

+*IMPORTANT*

 ### Configuring scenery_packs.ini

 Any scenery added to XPlane requires being setup in the scenery_packs.ini file